cicsdev/cics-banking-sample-application-cbsa/etc/usage/base/doc/CBSA_BMS_User_Guide.md

-# The CICS Bank Sample Application(CBSA) base/COBOL BMS User Guide
+# The CICS Banking Sample Application(CBSA) base/COBOL BMS User Guide

 ##

-## What is the CICS Bank Sample Application?
+## What is the CICS Banking Sample Application?

-> The CICS Bank Sample Application (CBSA) is a CICS/COBOL based
+> The CICS Banking Sample Application (CBSA) is a CICS/COBOL based
 > application utilising banking functionality that will be used, in
 > branch, by a Bank Teller/Clerk.
 This includes the ability to create a
 > new customer, open accounts, pay money in, withdraw money, transfer